Case Studies

 In late 2009 Katie had dramatic, violent dreams.
 The NYU sleep disorder center diagnosed her with REM sleep behavior disorder (RBD).
 She was prescribed clonazepam and her symptoms subsided.

 In late 2012 Katie started having trouble riding her bike and experienced sexual dysfunction.
-By June 2013 Katie had lost her sense of balance, as well as her senses of taste and smell.
-She suffered constipation and depression.
-In December, after a DAT scan, Katie was diagnosed with Parkinson’s.
-Despite physical therapy, occupational therapy, and voice therapy, her condition deteriorated.
+She lost her senses of taste and smell, and suffered constipation and depression.
+In 2013, after a DATscan, Katie was diagnosed with Parkinson’s.
+Despite physical, occupational, and voice therapies, her condition deteriorated.
+In 2015, an NYU neurologist concluded that Katie did not have Parkinson’s but rather Multiple System Atrophy (MSA).

-In May 2015, back at NYU, a neurologist concluded that Katie did not have Parkinson’s but rather Multiple System Atrophy (MSA).
-At work Katie’s loss of balance manifested itself when reaching for medicine and she lost count when filling orders.
-In October she ended her pharmacy career.
-Still, she and her husband were able to travel and took long trips to Europe and Korea, using just a cane and 4-wheel walker.
+At work, Katie fell when reaching for medicine and she lost count when filling orders.
+She ended her pharmacy career.
+Still, she and her husband were able to travel internationally, using just a cane and walker.

-Toward the end, Katie suffered intense pain and was treated with pain medication patches, methadone, and morphine.
+Toward the end, Katie suffered intense pain and was treated with patches, methadone, and morphine.
 She passed away in January 2020.
 Katie’s brain was autopsied at the Mayo Clinic brain bank, they reported that Katie had both types of MSA (MSA-C and MSA-P), as well as a very mild Alzheimer’s pathology.

 PATSY OTWELL